 InFocus Vision 3

 The InFocus Vision 3 is priced similar to the 10.or E at Rs.7000 but comes with a more modern 18:9 display and even dual rear camera.
 That's cool, right? so why didn't we make it the winner?
-Well to start with the display is a HD+ display which is lower in resolution than the 10.or's Full HD panel.
+Well to start with the display is an HD+ display which is lower in resolution than the 10.or's Full HD panel.
 Then there is the RAM which is only 2GB and the storage which is only 16GB.
-The last issue is the quad-core Mediatek processor which isn't as powerful as the Snapdragon in the 10.or E.
+The last issue is the quad-core MediaTek processor which isn't as powerful as the Snapdragon in the 10.or E.